imandrec/Lat-Lon/README.md

 # Getting Started with Latitude Longitude Program

-This project was created using Docker
+This project was created with python

 You need to have Docker install in your machine
 ### `git clone https://github.com/imandrec/Lat-Lon.git`